 Background: Immigrant-serving sector of Calgary

 The immigrant-serving sector of Calgary, perhaps as other cities, includes a wide variety of organizations.
-In this background section, we overview these institutional actors—nonprofit or civil society organizations, funders, and government agencies, in terms of the organizational, funding and regulatory contexts around them.
-[5,6].[7,8][9],[10],[11].[12][13][10],[14],[15,16].[17],[15,18],Organizational context
+In this background section, we will first review immigrant integration in Canada more broadly.
+After, we provide an overview of the organizational context, funding context, and structure and governance context with reference to the hub-and-spoke model.

+Immigrant integration

+Immigrant integration broadly refers to the interactions between immigrants and their host society [5,6].
+By offering services to immigrants, various organizations and governance structures aim to achieve successful immigrant integration, which involves establishing a space in which they feel valued and equipped to engage in the social, political, and economic dimensions of the host society [7,8].

+Canada has a voluminous and diverse literature on integration, especially with its multicultural policies [9], official integration strategies [10], and overall positive international reputation regarding immigration [11].
+This includes exploring integration in an economic [12] and social [13] sense and focusing on specific immigrant groups such as youth [10], women [14], and racialized populations [15,16].
+While some successful integration outcomes are observed among immigrants (namely, greater life satisfaction and mental health) compared to non-immigrants [17], the prevalence of systemic barriers in education, employment, and housing largely remains [15,18], underscoring the need for greater integration efforts from institutional actors.

+Organizational context

-Service Provider Organizations (SPOs).
-SPOs are the main actors in the settlement sector, as they are publicly funded and contracted for a set of mandated projects once they win competitive grants [19].
-SPOs’ three main areas or priorities are settlement, employment, and language, which directly deal with the barriers immigrants face when settling in Canada and enable them to better adapt to Canadian culture.
-See Figure 1 for the list of SPOs.
+Immigrant Service Organizations (ISOs).
+ISOs are the main actors in the settlement sector, as they are publicly funded and contracted for a set of mandated projects once they win competitive grants [19].
+ISOs’ three main areas or priorities are settlement, employment, and language, which directly deal with the barriers immigrants face when settling in Canada and enable them to better adapt to Canadian culture.
+See Figure 1 for the list of ISOs in Calgary.

-Non-SPOs: offering mainstream services that are available to immigrants.
-Non-Service Provider Organizations (non-SPOs), as termed in this paper, are organizations that serve the public at large and do not provide settlement, employment, and language as the three priorities of SPOs, but nonetheless still provide some services for immigrants.
+MSOs: offering mainstream services that are available to immigrants.
+Mainstream Service Organizations (MSOs), as termed in this paper, are organizations that serve the public at large and do not provide settlement, employment, and language as the three priorities of ISOs, but still provide some services for immigrants.
 Guo and Guo [1] defined six categories of settlement and integration service providers.
-One category is SPOs and five categories are non-SPOs: universal health organizations (i.e., YMCA and YWCA); multicultural organizations (that target immigrants of different cultural and ethnic backgrounds); and Ethnicity Based Organizations (EBOs; that target specific immigrant subgroups based on ethnicity or country of origin); faith-based organizations (i.e., The Salvation Army); and special interest groups.[20].[21][22].[23,24].[25].[1],Funding context
+ISOs comprise one category and the remaining five categories are MSOs: universal health organizations (i.e., YMCA and YWCA); multicultural organizations (that target immigrants of different cultural and ethnic backgrounds); Ethnicity Based Organizations (EBOs; that target specific immigrant subgroups based on ethnicity or country of origin); faith-based organizations (i.e., The Salvation Army); and special interest groups.

+Organizational Networks.
+Knowledge of the role and impact of ISOs and MSOs on immigrant integration are largely concentrated in Canada’s top immigrant destinations: Toronto, Montréal, and Vancouver [20].
+For instance, as the only diverse Canadian city that has fully embraced multiculturalism in various policies and structures, Toronto has a strong network of ISOs with services that recognize and emphasize cultural diversity [21] as well as EBOs and other MSOs established by immigrants themselves [22].
+In Montréal, organizations aim to balance integration and intercultural relations by providing French language classes and anti-discrimination initiatives to support the needs of racialized, non-racialized, French-speaking, and non-French-speaking immigrants [23,24].
+In Vancouver, like in other cities, ISOs play a particularly important role with language and employment services to combat high costs of living [25].
+Given Calgary’s increasing popularity as an immigrant destination, more studies have explored the types of MSOs and their potential role in the immigrant-serving environment [1], however, a clearer illustration of this evolving network is warranted.

+Funding context